Callington Lease Extension - Free Consultation

 Halifax Minimum 70 years from the date of the mortgage.

-Retaining our service gives you better control over the value of your Callington leasehold, as your property will be more valuable and saleable in terms of lease length should you want to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service will provide you enhanced control over the value of your Callington leasehold, as your property will be more valuable and saleable in respect of lease length should you wish to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Callington case: